ollegreen/ollegreen/README.md

-### Hi, I'm Olle 🧬
+### Hi, I'm Olle 👋

-## Msc student at Stockholm University - Operations Management & Machine Learning.
+## Msc student at Stockholm University - Operations Management & Machine Learning 🧬
 -  Founded and working on a ***Machine Learning startup*** in Stockholm called: [dataalliance.io][website] assisting organisations with how to gain business insights using Machine Learning.
 -  **Coding focus**: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
 -  **2020 Goals**: Create projects from everyting you learn.
 If you learn about OOP, put that into a project makes the learning process more rewarding and easier to remember the different concepts.